Ships

 National Archives #80-G-453313

 Ships are complex systems, the detailed description of which is beyond the scope of this Encyclopedia.
 Furthermore, even ships of the same class tended to show small variations, and most ships were extensively modified as the war progressed.
-In particular, both the Allies and the Japanese tended to add more antiaircraft protection to a ship every time it was refitted.
+In particular, both the Allies and the Japanese tended to add more antiaircraft protection and more sophisticated radars to a ship every time it was refitted.
 Ship specifications given in this Encyclopedia are therefore nominal values at the time ships of the class were first committed to the Pacific.

 Another area of improvement was in hull forms.
 All the major naval powers did extensive testing of hulls in model basins.
 Curiously, American tests demonstrated such advantages to twin-skeg hulls that they were used in almost all major U.S. warships built during the war, including all post-treaty battleships, while British and Japanese model basin tests incorrectly predicted that twin skegs would be counterproductive.